ypriverol/github-paper/document/manuscript.md

 hosted continued integration platform that is free for all open source projects.
-Travis CI builds and tests the source code using a plethora of options such as different platforms and interpreter versions (Supplementary Note, Section 2).
+Travis CI builds and tests the source code using a plethora of options such as different platforms and interpreter versions (Supplementary File, Section 2).
 In addition, it offers notifications that allow your team and contributors to know if the new changes work, and to prevent the introduction of errors in the code (for instance, when merging pull requests), making the repository always ready to